 SHRA Development Finance staff worked closely with the County to identify developers of new permanent supportive housing for mentally ill individuals.
-The No Place Like Home program will bring several million dollars into the County, including the City, for the production of much-needed housing for mentally ill and homeless households.
-The County received NPLH awards for two projects in 2019, one of which is located in the City, and submitted applications for two more in the beginning of 2020, one of which is also located in the City.
+The No Place Like Home (NPLH) program will bring several million dollars into the County for the production of much-needed housing for mentally ill and homeless households.
+The County received NPLH awards for two projects in 2019 and submitted applications for two more in the beginning of 2020.
 SHRA conducted the application processing in close coordination with County staff who focus on homelessness and behavioral health.